wildfish/gabbi-hypothesis-demo/gabbi-hypothesis.md

 ```

 Here we are creating a `Thing`, making sure the request is a `POST`, the response code is 201 and that the correct
 content type is being sent.
 We also make sure that if we make a `GET` (default) request for the `Thing` created in the
 previous request by using `$RESPONSE`, we get a 200 status code (default) with json data that has the correct `name`.
-These tests are very easy to read and can be very exhaustive.
+In this example `$.name` is used to reference the `name` property from the responses json data.
+This is json path
+lookup notation, for more information take a look at the (jsonpath_re)[http://jsonpath-rw.readthedocs.org/en/latest/]
+docs pages.

 Full gabbi documentation can be found [here](https://gabbi.readthedocs.org/en/latest/index.html).

 Combining The Two
 =================

-The rest of this post will explore how these two tools can be used to create readable, parameterised tests for http API methods.
+The rest of this post will explore how these two tools can be used to create readable, parameterised tests for http
+API methods.
 The example is for a django project using django rest framework for the web API and can be found at
 https://github.com/wildfish/gabbi-hypothesis-demo.

-If we want to parameterise our gabbi tests we can do by using environment variables using `$ENVIRON` this gives two
-issues:

-1. The actual tests cases (the yaml files) are separate from the code generating values.
-2. The code generating the test values will be largely replicated code (lots of setting environment variable).

-The first point is the major issue here.
-When your test code is split across multiple files it becomes difficult to
-maintain and it may also not be obvious what values are suitable for your test cases reducing faith in the test suite.
-Here we hope to solve these by putting the gabbi declaration directly in the test case.

 Custom Test Case
 ----------------

-First thing we need to do is create a custom test case that will allow that will handle the hard work:
+First thing we need to do is create a custom test case that will allow that will handle the hard work by creating the
+Gabbi test cases from a python dictionary rather than yaml files:

 ```python
 import unittest